fhirschmann/algolab/doc/final.rst

 ---------------------

-The approach described in :ref:`simp_angle` was not used because the :ref:`simp_rdp` was superior under nearly all circumstances.
+The approach described in :ref:`simp_angle` was not used because the :ref:`simp_rdp` algorithm is superior under nearly all circumstances.

+While they are somewhat similar, the ε-parameter of the RDP algorithm limits the maximum deviation from the original train tracks in meters.
+The ε-parameter of the angle-based algorithm on the other hand describes a threshold value for angles, which may or may not linearly correspond to the perceived deviance from the original image.

 However, the algorithm could have been improved by first computing and then sorting all angles in a segment instead of just checking if an angle